-Platforms such as LocalBitcoins and Paxful will help you to find individuals willing to trade Bitcoin.
+Platforms such as LocalBitcoins and Paxful will help you to find individuals willing to sell Bitcoin.

 Bitcoin is exciting.
-It has opened up a whole new asset class, and I believe it will disrupt many industries in the coming years.
+It has opened up a whole new asset class, and I believe it will completely disrupt the financial system in the coming years.

 Author: Tommy Limpitlaw

 Bitcoin is a decentralized money.
 A money that nobody can control or manipulate, and a money that nobody can print and devalue.
 It’s also not necessary for any third party to verify transactions, so it makes it much faster and cheaper to send value.
 It’s also money built on the Internet: a society of almost 5 billion people.

 You certainly can lose money on Bitcoin.
 Many new investors see the gains Bitcoin has made and expect it to always be so.
 But the truth is, Bitcoin’s gains have come from buying Bitcoin and holding on long term and riding the market.
 People expecting only gains, quickly lose faith when it crashes and lose money.
 The best way to avoid losing money is buy Bitcoin and hodl.

 People who understand Bitcoin buy Bitcoin because it is a peer-to-peer money that nobody can manipulate.
 It’s all set in the Bitcoin codebase which is secured by hundreds of thousands of computers all around the world.
 Bitcoins can be sent by anybody and no third party is need to verify the transactions, and nobody can stop Bitcoins being sent.
 There are many more reasons why people buy Bitcoin, and a deeper dive before doing so is recommended.

 Can you buy less than 1 Bitcoin?